sowmiya-NK/Java-Shopping/README.md

 # Flow
 _________________________________________________________________________________________________________________
--First app run from app.java
+- First app run from app.java
--In app.java class File,we create a constructor for appController model -call a Init method from app.java to appController file -In that Init Method we call a welcome method to welcome page -It display a "Welcome to java shopping"
+- In app.java class File,we create a constructor for appController model -call a Init method from app.java to appController file -In that Init Method we call a welcome method to welcome page -It display a "Welcome to java shopping"